kubilus1/autoortho/README.md

 recommend enabling `high_zl_airports`

-So far I've been testing with a ZL of 16 for most tiles with increased ZL of 17 for airports.
+So far I've been testing with a ZL of 16 for most tiles with increased ZL of 18 for airports.
 You may have want to play around with the ZL levels for best results.

+Higher zoom levels will lead to increased resource usage and longer delays initially starting up flights.

 ## Requirements and Compatibility